skypanther/displayclasses/README.md

 - xxxhdpi (extra-extra-extra-high) ~640dpi

 Android display classes and screen sizes (see notes that follow the table):
+If you have real devices please check numbers using utils like [ScreenInfo](https://github.com/mportuesisf/ScreenInfo)

 ## Device details
 |Brand / Device  |Class|PPI|logical Density Factor |platform Height|platform Width|